 - 1. According to JP Morgan employees, did JP Morgan plan to make money on its "whale trades"? - 2.
 Is JP Morgan's situation more similar to the situation of AIG during financial crisis or the situation of Goldman Sachs in Abacus case? - 3.
 Based on the summaries of the FCIC report by the majority Democrats and the two summaries by the minority Republicans, who would tend to think that the London Whale case is a good symbol of the financial crisis, the Republicans or the Democrats? - 4.
 What do Frame, Kristopher and Willen think are the main benefits of implementing stress tests?
-What are potential issues? - 5.
-What do you think about the cleaning up Russian banking system implemented recently by the Bank of Russia?
+What are potential issues?

+5. What do you think about the cleaning up Russian banking system implemented recently by the Bank of Russia?
 What are main difficulties?
-What should be priorities? - 6.
-Based on the report about Italian banking system, compare the current situation with NPLs in Italy and Russia.
-What lessons can you draw for Russian regulators?
+What should be priorities?